sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   - Fix bugs / Implement and test new code in spyder - leave the Jupyter notebooks to the very end (they are the user interface!)

 - **PyCharm**
-  - Used for the editing of the code documentation because it has grammar check inside
+  - Used for the editing of the code documentation because it does grammar check
   - Not used for coding because it does not have the iphython module (need to run the whole function to debug, like VisualStudio)

 - **Jupyter notebooks** (user interface)